Intellimenta/DataBot/docs/admin_guide/admin_panel_overview.md

 !!! note

     Currently only **Metabase** is supported for BI integration.
-If you require integration with other BI tools, let us know.
+If you need integration with other BI tools, let us know.

 Connecting DataBot to your BI tool allows you to